-Sample "Training Policy" (Adjust it to suit your own views.)
+Sample "Training Policy"

-All who serve in our CM will be required to receive training appropriate for their area of service.
+All who serve in our children's ministry will be required to receive training appropriate for their area of service.
 We will provide the following training:

 - 1. Age-group characteristics of children

 - 2. Discipline of children

 - 3. Classroom management

 - 4. Lesson presentation

 - 5. Use of curriculum

 - 6. Emergency procedures and reporting

 - 7. Child abuse recognition, prevention, reporting

 - 8. Cleanliness and disease control

 - 9. Parent relations